A Fazenda 12: Future Appearances

 After this season, in 2021, Lucas Maciel appeared in Ilha Record 1, he finished in 13th place in the competition.

 In 2022, Lucas Cartolouco appeared with his girlfriend Gabi Augusto in Power Couple Brasil 6, they finished in 9th place in the competition.

 In 2022, Jojo Todynho appeared in Dança dos Famosos 19, she finished in 6th place in the competition.

-In 2022, MC Mirella and Lipe Ribeiro appeared on De Férias com o Ex Caribe: Salseiro VIP as original cast member.
+In 2022, Lipe Ribeiro appeared on De Férias com o Ex Caribe: Salseiro VIP as original cast member.

 The game

 For the first time since season 5, the contestants will be not divided in teams and the game will be played individually from Day 1.

 Fire challenge

 This season, three contestants (determined by a random draw) compete in the Fire challenge to win the Lamp power.
 The Lamp power entitles the holder the two flames (green and red) which may unleash good or bad consequences on the nomination process, with the red flame power defined by the public through the show's profile on TikTok among two options.

 The winner chooses a flame for himself and delegates which contestant holds the other.
 The Flame holder's choice is marked in bold.